Prince Harry back in UK court for battle with Daily Mail publisher

 In court filings, Harry and the others have detailed a series of unlawful activities by Mail journalists or 19 private investigators working for them from 1993 to 2011 and beyond, ranging from tapping their phones and bugging their homes to obtaining medical records by deception.

-The British royal, who flew over from his Californian home and has been in court for three days this week, in his statement described Associated's journalists as criminals, a term the publisher said was "inflammatory and deeply offensive".
+The British royal, who flew over from his California home for the hearing, in his statement described Associated's journalists as criminals, a term the publisher said was "inflammatory and deeply offensive".

+He attended court for part of Thursday's afternoon session, watching the legal argument intently, while occasionally examining documents on his lawyer's computer screen.

+Four more of the claimants have also made appearances at court: Elton John, his husband David Furnish, actor Sadie Frost, and campaigner Doreen Lawrence, whose son Stephen was murdered in a notorious 1993 racist attack in London.
+The other two are actor Elizabeth Hurley and former lawmaker Simon Hughes.

+She now says she feels betrayed by the publisher after being informed of allegations it tasked private investigators to tap her phones and monitor her bank accounts, with Sherborne saying it amounted to "nothing short of gaslighting".

+In a statement, Associated said its "admiration" for Lawrence was undimmed and it was saddened "she has been persuaded to bring this case".

-The judge, Matthew Nicklin, is not expected to rule for some weeks on whether the case should proceed to trial.
+The judge, Matthew Nicklin, said he would reserve judgment until a later date on whether the case should proceed to trial, and is not expected to rule for some weeks.

+"I will try and do it as soon as I can," he said.

-During an exchange with Sherborne, he suggested that if it did, it would be a "massive trial" which would last a "substantial period of time".
+During an exchange with attorney Sherborne, he suggested that if it did allow a trial, it would be "massive" and could last a "substantial period of time".

 FACTBOX-Prince Harry and Elton John's evidence in UK lawsuits